-Has the Community finally got the Russians on the hook?
+on the hook?
 This is the theme behind the Community's three month's notice to East European countries to get their fishermen out of the new 200-mile limit Community waters in the new year.
-But the Russian fish is wriggling, still refusing to recognise the Community as such, unlike China, Yugoslavia and Romania, and trying to equate its own Comecon organisation with the Community.
-The Nine are not having any of that; they are not comparable bodies in any way, they argue in public, aware - as are the Russians - that this stance has the private support of other East European countries, which prefer bilateral links with the West.
-But even if the Russians are forced to negotiate fishing rights with the Community, how many gunboats had the Commission?
+But the Russian fish is wriggling, still refusing to recognise the Community as such (unlike Yugoslavia and Romania) and trying to equate its own Comecon organisation with the Community.
+The Nine are not having any of that: they are not comparable bodies in any way they argue in public, aware - as are the Russians - that this stance has the private support of other East European countries, which prefer bilateral links with the West.
+But even if the Russians are forced to negotiate fishing rights with the Community, how many gunboats has the Commission?